Electronic Cigarettes (e-Cigarettes)

 Electronic Cigarettes and the Public Health: Submit Your Comments

 The FDA Center for Tobacco Products will hold the third, and final, public workshop to obtain information on electronic cigarettes and the public health on June 1-2, 2015.
 Even if you cannot attend the public workshop, you are invited to submit comments, supported by research and data, regarding electronic cigarettes and the public health.
 FDA is accepting public comments on e-cigarettes and the public health through July 2, 2015.

 Only e-cigarettes that are marketed for therapeutic purposes are currently regulated by the FDA Center for Drug Evaluation and Research (CDER).
 Currently, the FDA Center for Tobacco Products (CTP) regulates

 - smokeless tobacco.

 FDA has issued a proposed rule that would extend the agency’s tobacco authority to cover additional products that meet the legal definition of a tobacco product, such as e-cigarettes.
-FDA’s Extending Authorities to Additional Tobacco Products webpage offers more information on the proposed rule, including how to submit comments.
+FDA’s Extending Authorities to Additional Tobacco Products webpage offers more information on the proposed rule.

 For more information on current regulation: